 Which Coffee Has the Least Caffeine?
 A Detailed Guide

-If you’re someone that has a sensitivity to caffeine, the sheer amount of different coffee drinks on offer might leave you wondering, Which coffee has the lowest caffeine content?
+If you’re someone that has a sensitivity to caffeine, the sheer amount of different coffee drinks on offer might leave you wondering, Which coffee has the least caffeinated coffee?

 The coffee with the least caffeine is decaffeinated coffee, which is at least 97 percent caffeine-free.
 For regular caffeinated coffee, the coffee beverage with the lowest caffeine content is a single espresso.
 A single espresso has 45mg of caffeine whereas a cup of drip filter coffee has 95mg.